airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.07.github.md

 ```

 We will write three programs in this chapter using the structure defined
-in `record-def.s`.
+in `006-01-record-def.s`.
 The first program will build a file containing
 several records as defined above.
 The second program will display the
 records in the file.
 The third program will add 1 year to the age of
 every record.